The Cleft Lip and Palate Association (CLAPA) is a small charity working to improve the lives of people born with a cleft and their families in the UK.

 Three babies are born with a cleft every day in the UK.
 CLAPA is a community of families, patients and health professionals, all dedicated to raising awareness and working together to overcome any barriers caused by cleft lip and palate.

-Our vision is of a society where everyone affected by cleft feels supported, connected and empowered to take control wherever they are on their cleft journey.
+Our vision is of a society where everyone affected by cleft feels informed, connected, reassured and empowered.

 CLAPA’s key services include: